Zyrohex/.doom.d/README.md

     (push '("j" "Journal Entry" entry (function nm/capture-to-journal) "* %^{entry}\n:PROPERTIES:\n:CREATED: %U\n:END:\n%?") org-capture-templates)

-Sometimes i&rsquo;ll just start working on things that I find interseting, and I need a method of take notes on what i&rsquo;m doing so I can keep track of what I discover and document those things back into my master notes file.

-    (push '("w" "Working on" entry (file+olp "~/orgmode/gtd/journal.org" "Working on") "* %^{Working on what?}\n:PROPERTIES:\n:CREATED: %U\n:END:\n%?" :clock-in t :clock-resume t) org-capture-templates)

 With my crazy busy scheduled, I can end up working on multiple things at any given time&#x2026; and I need a way to quickly log a note for another task item i&rsquo;m working&#x2026; So i&rsquo;ve written up a small function that utilizes